 \subsubsection{High-dimensional Functions}

-Moving beyond low-dimensionality, we compare the two BO methods on a series of high-dimensional functions.
-We are optimizing the Perm function (whose behavior in 2D is shown in Figure \ref{fig:quad_perm}(a)):
+Moving beyond low dimensionality, we compare the two BO methods on a series of high-dimensional functions.
+We are optimizing the Perm function (whose behavior in 2D is shown in Figure \ref{fig:quad_perm}a):

-the Rosenbrock function (whose behavior in 2D is shown in Figure \ref{fig:quad_perm}(d)):
+the Rosenbrock function (whose behavior in 2D is shown in Figure \ref{fig:quad_perm}d):